 For compatibility with older routers, a router may publish multiple bandwidth letters, for example "PO".

-- coreVersion (The core library version, always the same as the router version) (Never used, scheduled to be removed in release 0.9.24)
+- coreVersion (The core library version, always the same as the router version) (Never used, removed in release 0.9.24)

 - netId = 2 (Basic network compatibility - A router will refuse to communicate with a peer having a different netId)